cambridge-mlg/weighted-retraining/README.md

 (one of our models is in tensorflow).

 Feel free to contact us if you have any questions or issues with the code.
-Our emails can be found in the paper; alternatively you can file a pull request on this repo.
+Our emails can be found in the paper; alternatively you can file a pull request or raise an issue on this repo.

 ## How to run